DUE TO COVID19 RESTRICTIONS THIS VOLUNTEER PROGRAM IS TEMPORARILY ON HOLD

 Coffs Harbour Regional Landcare is on the hunt for a very aggressive invader who is having a detrimental impact on some of our treasured locals.
-The Indian myna is a pest bird that was originally introduced to Australia from – you guessed it – India to control insects in crops.
-However Indian myna’s are able to adapt to a range of conditions and food sources and have become a huge problem across much of Australia including here on the Mid North Coast.
+The Common Myna (formerly known as the Indian Myna) is a pest bird that was originally introduced to Australia from – you guessed it – India – to control insects in crops.
+However mynas are able to adapt to a range of conditions and food sources and have become a huge problem across much of Australia including here on the Mid North Coast.
 They are posing a threat to our native birds and animals through their competition for nesting hollows in trees and their aggressive territorial behaviour.
 They displace native animals from their nests in tree hollows and can kill the chicks and eggs of native birds such as our beautiful Rosellas.
 They also leave an unsightly mess in areas where they roost such as under trees and in stables.

-Coffs Harbour Regional Landcare’s Indian Myna trapping program is aimed at reducing the population of these pesky birds in Coffs Harbour and to prevent them from spreading into other areas.
-Funding for the program is supported by from North Coast Local Land Services, through funding from the National Landcare Program and also from Coffs Harbour City Council.
+Coffs Harbour Regional Landcare’s myna trapping program is aimed at reducing the population of these pesky birds in Coffs Harbour and to prevent them from spreading into other areas.
+Funding for the program is Provided by Coffs Harbour City Council’s Environmental Levy.

-Our Indian myna trapping program is supported by some very dedicated volunteer coordinators who take traps out to resident’s properties, show them how to set them up and provide tips on how to successfully capture mynas.
+Our myna trapping program is supported by some very dedicated volunteer coordinators who take traps out to resident’s properties, show them how to set them up and provide tips on how to successfully capture mynas.
 They then return to pick up the traps and dispose of the birds humanely.
-In the last 6 months over 700 myna’s have been captured!
+In the 20 years that CHRL volunteers have been trapping mynas thousands have been captured.

-Coffs Harbour Landcare would like your help in stopping this invasion in your own backyard.
+Coffs Harbour Regional Landcare would like your help in stopping this invasion in your own backyard.

 How you can help…….